MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

     [AppCenterReactNativePush register];
     ```

-11. Create new file with name "AppCenter-Config.plist" with the following content and replace `{APP_SECRET_VALUE}` with your app secret value.
+11. Create new file with name `AppCenter-Config.plist` with the following content and replace `{APP_SECRET_VALUE}` with your app secret value.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>